-- 4.1 Mounting Holes For mounting to a 19" equipment rack. - 4.2 Air Vents Cool air enters in through the amplifier sides and is vented out the front. - 4.3 Reset/Sleep Mode/Disable Switch This recessed switch is used to reset the amplifier to its default factory settings, however it will not erase amplifier presets.
-Proteane software must be used to erase amplifier presets (sec 9.2g).
+4.1 Mounting Holes - Four front panel mounting holes for standard a 19" equipment rack.

+4.2 Air Vents - Cool air enters in through the amplifier sides and is blown out the front.

+4.3 Reset/Sleep Mode/Disable Switch - This recessed switch is used to reset the amplifier to its default factory settings, however it will not erase amplifier presets.
+Proteane software must be used to erase amplifier presets ( $\sec 9.2g$ ).
 This switch is also used to set sleep mode and front panel disable status (see below).